 The Economics of Violence Against Women

-Professor Sonia Bhalotra, from the Department of Economics, is working to uncover the impact and unexpected repercussions of violence against women, driving the argument for lasting change, both in the UK and internationally.
+Professor Sonia Bhalotra, from the Department of Economics, is working to evaluate and identify policies to address VAW.
+To do this she is working to understand the causes of violence, to uncover its impact and to identify why and when certain policies may have unexpected and adverse consequences.
+The evidence she is generating is expected to underpin the argument for lasting change, both in the UK and internationally.

-A quarter of all women in the UK have reported experiencing domestic violence, and the number of reported sexual harassment in the workplace is more than double, standing at 52%.
-On top of this, working women are further exposed as they commute to work; in the UK, stalking and harassment constitute a third of all police-recorded violence.
+A quarter of all women in the UK have reported experiencing domestic violence, and the number of reported sexual harassment in the workplace is more than double that, standing at 52%.
+Working women are further exposed as they commute to work; in the UK, stalking and harassment constitute a third of all police-recorded violence.

 Unexpected repercussions

 The repercussions of violence against women are vast.
-They do not only affect the individual but carry a significant impact to the economy and wider society.
+They do not only affect the individual, they also significantly impact the economy and wider society.

-Abuse and harassment can also impact bystanders who are not directly involved; children are commonly victims of domestic abuse.
-And, in the workplace, this behavior can lead to a toxic environment, with innocent, non-abusive men feeling misunderstood and misrepresented as a result.
+Abuse and harassment can impact bystanders who are not directly involved, and children are commonly victims of domestic abuse.
+In the workplace, this can lead to a toxic environment, with innocent, non-abusive men feeling misunderstood and misrepresented.

 The problem with policy

-These alarming numbers and repercussions indicate that a change in policy is needed.
+These alarming numbers and widespread repercussions indicate that a change in policy is needed.
 But, it can be difficult to get it right.
-One example of this is the Prevention of Sexual Harassment (POSH) Act at Workplace India.
-It mandated firms to establish an internal complaints committee to encourage reporting with assurance of anonymity and redressal of workplace sexual harassment.
+One example of this is the Prevention of Sexual Harassment (POSH) Act passed in India in 2013.
+It mandated that firms establish an internal complaints committee to encourage reporting with assurance of anonymity and redressal of workplace sexual harassment.
 The policy intended to improve the workplace environment, making it a safer place for women and, ultimately, increasing productivity.

-However, the POSH policy misfired, and research revealed that it caused more firms to hire men instead of women.
-Those women who missed out were displaced into smaller organisations with lower wages and amenities and a higher proportion of men – therefore putting them at a higher risk of sexual harassment.
+However, the POSH policy misfired, and Professor Bhalotra’s research with Kanika Mahajan, Daksh Walia and Medha Chatterjee revealed that it caused firms to hire men instead of women.
+Women were displaced into smaller firms with lower wages and amenities and a higher proportion of men – a risk factor for the risk of facing sexual harassment.

-Whilst the policy intended to make a positive change, the results show that this type of legislation needs close monitoring to ensure it is robust, realistic and effective in its implementation.
+Whilst the policy intended to make a positive change, the results show that this type of legislation needs careful calibration and evaluation to minimize the risk of negative consequences.

 A more proactive approach

-Historically, policy around VAW has taken a reactive approach, but an increased focus on prevention could drastically improve the impact.
+Historically, policy around VAW has taken a reactive approach focused on rehabilitation of victims, but a proactive approach focused on prevention could drastically improve the impact.

-In order to implement an effective preventative approach, more understanding is required around the cause of domestic and workplace abuse.
-We need data not only on victims, but also potential victims.
+In order to implement an effective preventative approach, we need to isolate and understand the causes of VAW.
+For this, we need data not only on victims, but also on potential victims.

-Professor Bhalotra’s research seeks to bridge this gap, connecting data on VAW to relevant causal phenomena, and developing hypotheses for the causes or triggers for abuse.
-Scientific evaluation can reveal whether a policy works, but this is just the beginning.
-To implement real change, we also need to understand how it works or why it doesn’t, and take meaningful, continuous steps to improve based upon research.
+Professor Bhalotra’s research seeks to bridge this gap, connecting administrative and primary data on VAW to relevant causal phenomena, and developing hypotheses for the causes or triggers for abuse.
+She uses scientific evaluation to reveal whether a policy works.
+She argues that this is just the beginning.
+To implement real change, we also need to understand how it works or why it doesn’t.
+Research on this topic by economists is now advancing rapidly but there remain many unanswered questions.

 Igniting real-world change through our research